School Readiness Survey

 The questions explored which budgets, if any, MPs would cut in order to allocate increased spending on ensuring children start school developmentally ready, as well as if it is the responsibility of parents or schools to ensure young children develop certain skills.

-Read the full report below....
+Read the full findings below....

 Highlights from the survey